clarkezone/clarkezone.github.io/_posts/2022-12-31-coding-stats.md

 <br clear="left">
 ## Wakatime

+How much codibg did you do this yesr?
+Do you know what yiu eorjed on?
+Did you have anybparticular goals you were aining for?
+Did you neet them?

 Part of why I thought I'd start here is because on New Year's we get all of those "here's your stats from the last year emails and I happened to get one of those from Wakatime.
 I use Wakatime to track my coding activity; I like it because it integrates with most popular editors I use and tracks activity on a fairly granular basis so I can get a breakdown of editors, languages projects etc.

 ![Summary](/static/img/2022-12-31-coding-stats/summary.png)